PrivateAIM/documentation/src/guide/deployment/node-registration.md

 # Registration

-Nodes must be registered in the hub User-Interface in order to be the destination of a proposal or train.
+Nodes must be registered in the hub User-Interface in order to be the destination of a project or analysis.

 ::: warning IMPORTANT
 When changing the settings of your node in the central UI you need to restart your local node.